 5. Dance, dance, baby!

 Even the most sombre of events have a way of turning into something of a dance party at the drop of a tune.
 You may find your head unconsciously bobbing to no beat at all, for months after the wedding is done.
-While spontaneously breaking out into a jig is only to be expected, it is also common to have a tightly chorerographed dance routine which occurs on the night of the *sangeet* (evening of music and dance.)
-Practice sessions might go on for weeks beforehand, the video may have been WhatsApped to you in advance so you can rehearse ahead of your arrival or you may be quickly indoctrinated in signature Bollywood moves of the season minutes before you go on stage.
+While spontaneously breaking out into a jig is only to be expected, it is also common to have a tightly choreographed dance routine that occurs on the night of the sangeet (evening of music and dance.)
+Practice sessions might go on for weeks beforehand, the video may have been WhatsApp-ed to you in advance so you can rehearse ahead of your arrival or you may be quickly indoctrinated in signature Bollywood moves of the season minutes before you go on stage.
 This is everyone’s chance to be a star for a day, both bride’s and groom’s sides seem to love it, and hey, it leads to more dancing!
-Win win.
+Win-win.

 6. Watch out for drunk uncles